-The WS868-Srmt module is intended for reading of connected meters/sensors with pulse interface and broadcasting of current statuses ("readings") of the meters through the Sigfox IoT network.
+The WS868-srMt module is intended for reading of meters/sensors connected through the SI bus and broadcasting of current statuses ("readings") of the meters through the Sigfox IoT network.
 The module regularly transmits standardized Sigfox INFO-messages with maximum length of 26 Byte, and with maximum length of data payload 12 Byte.